truongprohk2502/js-simple-validate/README.md

 ### `isIMEI(input[, options])`

-Returns a Boolean indicating whether `input` is IMEI number or not.
+Returns a Boolean indicating whether `input` is `IMEI` number or not.
+The IMEI (International Mobile Equipment Identity) number is a unique 15-digit serial number for identifying a device.

 - `options.allowHyphens`: is `boolean`, defaults to `false`.
 If set to `true`, it will check IMEI number that contains hyphens.